BenLangmead/bowtie/MANUAL.markdown

-[Bowtie] also forms the basis for other tools, including [TopHat]: a fast splice junction mapper for RNA-seq reads, [Cufflinks]: a tool for transcriptome assembly and isoform quantitiation from RNA-seq reads, and [Crossbow]: a cloud-computing software tool for large-scale reseuqncing data.
+[Bowtie] also forms the basis for other tools, including [TopHat]: a fast splice junction mapper for RNA-seq reads, [Cufflinks]: a tool for transcriptome assembly and isoform quantitiation from RNA-seq reads,
+[Crossbow]: a cloud-computing software tool for large-scale resequencing data,and [Myrna]: a cloud computing tool for calculating differential gene expression in large RNA-seq datasets.

 If you use [Bowtie] for your published research, please cite the [Bowtie paper].